zeyongj/Computational-Data-Science/README.md

 # Computational Data Science
 ## INTRODUCTION

-This is my backup of materials of Simon Fraser University's CMPT 363 course, the topic is about user interface design.
+This is my backup of materials of Simon Fraser University's CMPT 353 course, the topic is about computational data science.

 ## Contents